alexruperez/SecurePropertyStorage/README.md

 ## 🥡 Unwrapped usage

-To avoid continually unwrapping your property, just add `Unwrapped` keyword as prefix of your property wrapper, assign a default value (mandatory), and it will return stored value or default value, but your property will always be there for you.
+To avoid continually unwrapping your property, just add `Unwrapped` keyword as prefix of your property wrapper, assign a default value (mandatory except for `@UnwrappedInject`), and it will return stored value or default value, but your property will always be there for you.

 - **@UnwrappedUserDefault**
 - **@UnwrappedKeychain**
 - **@UnwrappedSingleton**
+- **@UnwrappedInject**
 - **@UnwrappedStore**

 ## 🥡 + 🧙‍♂️ Combo usage